 - 6 teaspoon nutritional yeast

 - small pinch garlic powder

 - 2 tablespoon water

 Combine cashews with water and let soak for 2 hours.

-Add soaked cashews along with nutritional yeast, 1 tsp lemon, garlic powder, Dijon mustard, 2 tbsp water and 1/8 tsp pepper to food processors.
+Add soaked cashews along with nutritional yeast, 1 teaspoon lemon, garlic powder, Dijon mustard, 2 tablespoon water and ⅛ teaspoon pepper to food processors.
 Puree until smooth.
 Set aside.